jaredbwasserman/web-games/README.md

 1. Why are there late arriving events?
 1. Ships immune for the first few seconds of dogfight
 1. Game controls and objective in lobby for each game
+1. Multicast pending games on intro page so you can click to enter rather than type game code